OneKey-Network/addressability-framework/mvp-spec/operator-api.md

 ##### Response signature

-Signature is the same, except that in this case there should always be only one identifier:
+Signature input is the same, except that in this case there should always be only one identifier:

 ```
 sender + '\u2063' +